 How to navigate marriage post-diagnosis

-I also couldn’t drive because I was wearing a neck brace and I was a stay-at-home mom at that point.
+I also couldn’t drive because I was wearing a neck brace, and I was a stay-at-home mom at that point.
 He had to take over a lot of things that he hadn’t been doing.
-He had to help coordinate rides for our kids and do a whole bunch of other stuff that I wasn’t able to do for a while, but then on the flip side, once I started feeling better, I wanted all that back.
+He had to help coordinate rides for our kids and do a whole bunch of other stuff that I wasn’t able to do for a while.
+On the flip side, once I started feeling better, I wanted all that back.

 That was also difficult because he had gotten used to being an active helper, and then all of a sudden, I didn’t want that anymore.
 Those are things that can cause stress in anyone’s marriage.